-Champagne: Pinot noir, Pinot meunier and Chardonnay
+Champagne: Pinot Noir, Pinot Meunier and Chardonnay

 It is difficult to define one single variety as ‘emblematic’ in a region known for producing grape varieties which are often vinified individually.
-Riesling, Gewurztraminer, Pinot gris or Sylvaner all have their place in the vineyards of Alsace.
+Riesling, Gewurztraminer, Pinot Gris or Sylvaner all have their place in the vineyards of Alsace.
 Riesling, however, sticks out from the crowd: for the grandeur that it can achieve on the finest terroirs as well as its incredible aging capacity.
 When it is vinified without residual sugars, its profile is almost crystalline and astoundingly pure, making it the perfect wine to taste with seafoods, high-quality fish and inevitably, a good sauerkraut!
 It can also produce excellent sweet late-harvest or Selection de Grains Nobles – whereby only the grapes highest in sugar are used – wines.

-In addition to the omnipresent Pinot noir and Chardonnay, the Jura has several native varietals: the red Poulsard and Trousseau and the most symbolic of all – a white grape – Savagnin.
+In addition to the omnipresent Pinot Noir and Chardonnay, the Jura has several native varietals: the red Poulsard and Trousseau and the most symbolic of all – a white grape – Savagnin.
 This is the only grape variety used in an altogether unique wine: Vin Jaune (and Château-Chalon).
 Raised for more than 6 years in casks, this wine develops distinctively oxidative notes (green nuts, curry), rendering it a truly one-of-a-kind wine, the prerogative of seasoned connoisseurs.
 There is also an emerging tendency for Savagnin to be vinified as a ‘normal’ white wine in the Jura.

-In the same vein as the Jura, the grapes used in the Savoy range from a selection of varieties also found elsewhere – including Pinot noir, Gamay and Chardonnay – to its native varietals, such as Jacquère, Persan, Gringet and Altesse, to name only a few.
+In the same vein as the Jura, the grapes used in the Savoie range from a selection of varieties also found elsewhere – including Pinot Noir, Gamay and Chardonnay – to its native varietals, such as Jacquère, Persan, Gringet and Altesse, to name only a few.
 Mondeuse is arguably the most emblematic of the region, for the quality of wines it produces on the finest terroirs of the region (Arbin, for instance), and its ability to age well.
 These are red wines which are rather tannic, juicy, with good body and lovely aromas of blueberries.

 In Provence, too, several grape varieties are used, particularly red grapes, including Cabernet Sauvignon and most of the Southern Rhone varieties.
 Mourvèdre, however, is a grape which, although grown in other areas of France (particularly the Languedoc and southern Rhone), reaches such heights in Provence – more specifically in Bandol – that it produces fine red wines whose aging ability competes with the greatest appellations of the country.
 This variety is very well-suited to the local climate in that it never produces wines which are too heavy or alcoholic.